 Note, that according to the Anti-spam laws and the European Union’s General Data Protection Regulation, you have to get a user’s permission before sending them emails.
 Moreover, all of your newsletters must contain a noticeable opt-out link.

-Once your contact list is ready, you can start creating your newsletter.
+Once your contact email list is ready, you can start creating a newsletter.

 There are 12 recommended steps for creating a newsletter for your email campaign.

 The first 4 steps depend on how you answer the following questions.

 Planning (editors and marketers)

 - What are your goals for sending a newsletter?

 - How does a newsletter fit into your overall marketing strategy?

 The next 4 steps are all about composing and sending a newsletter.

 - Choose an email service provider (ESP) for bulk messaging